somethingggggggg/Nightmare-Beginning-Enhanced/README.md

-fuck, its open source now
+This is an experimental mod for Sonic.exe: Nightmare Beginning that aims to enhance the game

+Dependencies:

+Engine: Game Maker 8.2

-Fonts you need: Korinna, Doom 2016 font, Palette.
+Fonts: Korinna, Doom 2016 font, Palette.